 7. I Love You, Beth Cooper

 The 2009 movie I Love You, Beth Cooper premiered right in the middle of Hayden Panettiere's glory days.
 During his high school graduation speech, valedictorian Denis (Paul Rust) professes his love to head cheerleader Beth Cooper (Panettiere), and even though Beth is floored that the geeky Denis likes her, she and her popular friends show up to his house for a party that night.
 The entire movie takes place on the night of graduation, and as the night progresses, Beth realizes that Denis is actually a great guy who deserves her attention.
-I Love You, Beth Cooper is a pretty classic teenage rom-com, but the hilarious jokes and great cast make it much better than your average teen movie.
+I Love You, Beth Cooper is a pretty classic rom-com, but the hilarious jokes and great cast make it much better than your average teen movie.
 Plus, if you're giving a graduation speech, I Love You, Beth Cooper will make you feel totally confident that yours can't possibly be worse than Denis'.

 I Love You, Beth Cooper is available on Amazon Prime Video.

 This article was originally published on